HESS: Europe goes sectoral on Belarus

-Sectoral sanctions are arguably the most significant innovation in the sanctions toolbook over the last decade.
-Despite reticence over Russia, Brussels now leads the way on expanding their use beyond just the Ukrainian conflict, targeting Belarus in response to its plane-jacking abduction of a dissident journalist.
+Sectoral sanctions have arguably been the most significant innovation in the sanctions tool box over the last decade.
+Despite reticence over Russia, Brussels now leads the way on expanding their use beyond the Ukrainian conflict, targeting Belarus in response to its plane-jacking abduction of a dissident journalist.
 That may reshape the strategic landscape for Russian-EU competition.

 Belarus and the European Union have fallen out – Minsk put the final nail in their tenuous relationship by withdrawing from the European Partnership initiative and expelling its Ambassador at the end of June.
-Belarusian President Alexander Lukashenko – ‘re-elected’ in an extremely dubious vote last year that prompted mass protests and set off the latest chill in EU-Belarusian relations – appears to have no intent of stepping back.
+Belarusian President Alexander Lukashenko – ‘re-elected’ in an extremely dubious vote last year that prompted mass protests and set off the latest chill in EU-Belarusian relations – appears to have no intention of stepping back.
 Recently he has openly threatened to foment a new EU migration crisis and paraded journalist Roman Protasevich, whose abduction from an intra-EU flight after Lukashenko forced it down with an invented terror threat pushed relations to a new nadir, in front of cameras with apparent signs of torture.

 The EU has not taken these affronts on its eastern front quietly, in contrast to its normal ham-handed response to human rights violations and democratic dubiousness in neighbouring Russia or further afield, typically limited by its internal divisions.